 In the United States, otenaproxesul will be regulated by FDA's Center for Drug Evaluation and Research.
 Antibe is pursuing U.S. marketing approval via an FDA new drug application ("NDA") enabling path.
-An NDA enabling path is generally considered the gold standard path for drug development.
-The Company intends to work closely with the FDA and coordinate with the regulatory agencies of other major global markets to ensure that the development plan satisfies each of their respective requirements while minimizing redundancies.
-In addition, the Company's development plan anticipates that otenaproxesul will be regarded as a New Chemical Entity ("NCE").
-Nevertheless, naproxen is a well-characterized molecule, and H2S has been used in other marketed products.
-Accordingly, the development plan leverages the data existing for these two individual components to reduce, as much as possible, the development requirements for otenaproxesul.
+An NDA-enabling path is generally considered the gold standard path for drug development.
+The Company intends to work closely with the FDA and coordinate with the regulatory agencies of other large global markets to ensure that the development plan satisfies each of their respective requirements while minimizing redundancies.

-ATB-352: Non-Addictive Analgesic for Acute Pain
+ATB-352: Analgesic for Specialized Indication